bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead.

 1. What is the DOM?
+DOM stands for Document Object Model.
+It represents the elements of an HTML page into objects so they can be interacted with and manipulated by things such as JavaScript.

 2. What is an event?
+An event is something that the user does, such as click, double-click, resize, etc. that triggers a reaction by the webpage.

 3. What is an event listener?
+An event listener is used to track the action that is programmed to wait for an event to occur (such as a click) and then completed the outcome of said event.

 4. Why would we convert a NodeList into an Array?
+It allows us to access other fuctions such as forEach and map.

 5. What is a component?
+A reusable piece of code that can be used as many times as necessary.

 ### Git Set up